 Different types of dual agency

-Dual agent situations can happen, brokers say, when unrepresented buyers go to an open house just to check out a listing—and find themselves starting the buying process faster than they expected.
+Dual agent situations can happen, brokers say, when unrepresented buyers go to an open house just to check out a listing—and find themselves starting the buying process faster than they expected, and agreeing to rely on the seller's broker.

 It’s also common in new development where you’re buying from the sponsor, says Mark Chin, a broker and productivity coach at Keller Williams New York City.